These 7 Tips Would Teach You How To Write Unique Wedding Vows

 But beware of using common words or phrases.
 You can draw inspiration from diverse sources; still, want your vow to be distinct and impressive.

-2. Have a Brainstorm Session and Organize your Thoughts
+2. Organize your Thoughts

 The big secret to writing is organizing one’s thoughts.
 Clarity in thoughts leads to clarity in words.
 Brainstorm; think about all the things you love and cherish about your partner.
 Stimulate your mind through visual aids (such as a stunning picture of your partner), and reflect on why you want to marry him.